You want smart political talk without the meltdowns?

 You go into his house.

-I could you I could tell you where he was sitting.
+I could tell you where he was sitting.

-Let's go to uh let's go to Lily in Chicago.
+Let's go to Lily in Chicago.

-Hey Lily, how are you doing?
+Hey, Lily, how are you doing?

 Yes, good afternoon, sir.

-Um this is Mimi from Chicago.
+This is Lily from Chicago.

 I am originally from Puerto Rico, so I am a Latina.